 No, risks of heart diseases cannot be eliminated completely.
 However, taking the right kinds of medications and following a strict diet and exercise routine can definitely minimize the risks associated with heart ailments and attacks.
 Exercising definitely helps in keeping blood pressure and cholesterol levels under control.
 But never stop taking medications for these problems on your own.
 Always consult your cardiologist and get regular checkups done to know the present condition.

 How much time does it take to recover after a heart attack?

 The extent of heart damage due to heart attack varies from person to person.
 The time taken for recovery depends upon the extent of the damage.
 If the damage is higher, the treatment time is longer for the patient to become stable and the need to stay in the hospital is also extended.

 When is the heart transplant recommended?

 There are many times when no medications or other kinds of heart treatments work for patients as the heart damage is beyond control.
-In such situations, there is no other alternative left than going for the heart transplant.
+In such situations, there is no other alternative left than going for a heart transplant.
 In this procedure, a new heart is transplanted in place of the damaged heart.
 There might be various kinds of complications in the process as a foreign object is transplanted in another body.
 The patient is informed about all the risks associated with the process in advance.

-The heart is on the most important organ of the body.
+The heart is the most important organ of the body.
 There are some factors which you can control & prevent heart disease.
 Do a routine check-up regularly to know the condition of your heart.
 Make exercise a part of your daily routine and eat a heart-healthy diet.